 Lands End to John O’Groats is a great adventure and is on the ‘must do’ list of many cyclists.
 It is an exciting prospect and, quite frankly, a ride that will stay with you for the rest of your life.
+Below is a picture of my son and me at the finish after our tandem ride in June 2019 – a first for him, number 5 for me.
+But each one will live with me forever for different reasons.

-But when the exciting prospect begins to change to reality it can all seem a little daunting.
+Of course, when the exciting prospect begins to change to reality it can all seem a little daunting.
 There is so much to think about:

 - How am I going to get to the start/from the finish?